 - 1. Increase budget using allowable expenses - 2.
-Adjust EFC - 3.
-Adjust undisbursed funds (all undisbursed financial aid funds must be withdrawn in the case of an overaward).
+Adjust EFC (ex. recalculation for one-term aid) - 3.
+Adjust undisbursed funds (all necessary undisbursed financial aid funds must be withdrawn in the case of an overaward).

 15.3.2 Causes of an Overaward and/or Overpayment